 - Prevent muscle wasting and stiffness

-Speech therapy can help teach how to cope with swallowing difficulties.
-A dietitian may also be advised to help with safe food selection and meal planning to promote good nutrition.
+Speech therapy can help teach how to cope with problems swallowing.
+A dietitian may also help you and your child pick safe foods and plan meals.

-- Avoiding too much time in the sun
+- Do not spend too much time in the sun.

-- Wearing a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses
+- Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses.

-- Using sunscreens with a sun protection factor (SPF) of at least 30
+- Use sunscreens with an SPF of at least 30.

-- Avoiding exposure during the peak hours of the day
+- Stay out of the sun during the peak hours of the day.

 American College of Rheumatology http://www.rheumatology.org